peritor/simply_stored/README.md

 License
 =============

-SimplyStored is licensed under the OpenBSD / two-clause BSD license, modeled after the ISC license.
+SimplyStored is licensed under the Apache 2.0 license.
 See LICENSE.txt

 About
 =============